freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1080.1

 Parameters can be accessed with `$`.
 The first one would be `$1`.
 Add an `if` condition to your `MAIN_MENU` function that checks if there's a parameter.
 If there is, `echo` it.
-Don't use and quotes or flags in the echo command.
+Don't use any quotes or flags in the echo command.

 #### HINTS